viktor-ferenczi/se-dotnet-game/README.md

 - There is no compatible Plugin Loader, currently
 - Transpiler patches would likely break even if you could load plugins

+### Why .NET 6.0 SDK?

+The stable version of ILSpy (8.x) can decompile for .NET 6.0.
+The new 9.x version will be able to decompile for .NET 8.0, then we can drop this requirement.

 ## Credits